-The local authority invited the Duchy of Cornwall to make a 50-year plan for Nansledan.
-This long term approach empowered the community to help shape the future of Nansledan.
+The local authority invited the Duchy of Cornwall to make a long-term plan for Nansledan.
+This approach empowered the community to help shape the future of Nansledan.
 The Prince of Wales has always advocated that good planning depends upon community engagement.

 Nansledan is being built in eight key phases or ‘quarters’.
-Each quarter will have its own character while clearly being part of the whole.
-The first phase is called Trewolek and was started in 2014.
-The second phase is called Kosti Veur and is now well underway.
+Each quarter has its own character while clearly being part of the whole.

 The map below shows the location of each quarter.
 Click on the blue pointers to bring up a description of each.

 Hendra is located across the Chapel Stream Valley between the railway line and A392 Road.
 Art Deco style commercial buildings arranged around the road junction will form the southern gateway into the town and, with the land sloping steeply down from the A392, dramatic views will open up of Newquay and the sea beyond.

 A new granite bridge over the railway, and potential park and ride facility, and rail halt will make Hendra attractive for commercial and light industrial businesses, and a new household waste recycling facility will serve both the new community of Nansledan and the existing residents of Newquay.
 The houses at Hendra, arranged in short-terraces and villas, will enjoy some of the best views in Nansledan.

 Kosti Vian is located on the north side of the Chapel Stream to the west of the cluster of listed farm buildings of the same name.
 In contrast to other areas of Nansledan, Kosti Vian is on relatively steep ground: the character of the streets and buildings will respond to this topography and so differ from other areas.
 A town farm within the old listed agricultural buildings, together with a community orchard leading down to the margins of the upper Chapel Stream and further allotments, will give this quarter of Nansledan a focus on food production.